apache/amoro/README.md

 ## Building

-Arctic is built using Maven with Java 1.8 and Java 11(only for `trino` module).
+Arctic is built using Maven with Java 1.8 and Java 11(only for `trino` module, need env JAVA_11_HOME).

 * To invoke a build and run tests: `mvn package`
 * To skip tests: `mvn -DskipTests package`